mpv-player/mpv/DOCS/man/osc.rst

     | Minimum amount of pixels the mouse has to move between ticks to make
       the OSC show up

-``seektooltip``
-    | Default: yes
-    | Display a tooltip over the seekbar indicating time at mouse position.

 ``layout``
     | Default: box
     | The layout for the OSC.
 Currently available are: box, slimbox,